ksator/junos-automation-with-ansible/README.md

 It refers to our inventory file (**hosts**): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 #####Variables:
 **group_vars** and **host_vars** directories at the root of this repository define variables for hosts and for groups.
+Ansible uses them.
 Some playbooks use other variables as well.

 #####Playbooks:
 All playbooks are named **pb.*.yml**
 You will find them in different directories.
 Each directory has a readme file as well.

 #####Installation instructions: